Topics

 THE LARGER TREND

-A recent Health Affairs study found that expanding Medicare coverage of anti-obesity medicines could increase annual spending by $3.1 to $6.1 billion.
+A recent Health Affairs study found that expanding Medicare coverage of anti-obesity medicines could increase annual spending by $3.1 billion to $6.1 billion.

 The introduction of highly effective anti-obesity drugs, such as Wegovy, has prompted debate over Medicare Part D's current prohibition of such products, the report said.